rohankthakur/rohankthakur.github.io/_posts/2024-04-14-bulbul-builder.md

 excerpt: "A bulbul delicately pulling out some cobwebs to build it's nest."
 images:
   - url: /assets/images/photography/birds/bulbul-builder/bulbul-builder-1.jpg
-    caption: Bubul pulling on a strand of spider web for nesting.
+    caption: Himalayan Bulbul (Pycnonotus leucogenys) - pulling on a strand of spider web for nesting.
 ---

 ## The Scene